|

 When

-squaring the circle, every pebble on the road is a component of the solution
+squaring a circle, every pebble on the road is a component of the solution

 In two